MyTooliT/ICOc/ReadMe.md

 ### Hardware

-In order to setup a test bench you need at least:
+In order to use ICOc you need at least:

 - a [PCAN adapter](https://www.peak-system.com):